ZainRizvi/ZainRizvi.github.io/_drafts/using-custom-deep-learning-containers.md

     FROM gcr.io/deeplearning-platform-release/tf2-cpu
     LABEL maintainer="Zain Rizvi"

-Now cd to the directory that contains that file and run "docker build ."
-And Docker will download that image from the GCP repository, apply your custom label to it, and save the resulting image locally.
-(If you name your dockerfile anything other than "Dockerfile" then you'll need to also specify the file name via a "-f \[filename\]" parameter.)
+Now cd to the directory that contains that file and run `docker build .`  And Docker will download that image from the GCP repository, apply your custom label to it, and save the resulting image locally.
+(If you named your dockerfile anything other than `Dockerfile` then you'll need to also specify the file name via a `-f [filename]` parameter.)

 You'll see something similar to the following